 As part of the termination, the Plan is subject to potential audit by the PBGC and the IRS.
-The Organization has not been notified of a potential audit by the IRS.
+Vista Maria has not been notified of a potential audit by the IRS.
 However, in August 2022 the PBGC began their audit process with a preliminary document request list.
-On April 3, 2024, the Organization was notified by the PBGC that it has selected 25 participants to review for accuracy.
+On April 3, 2024, Vista Maria was notified by the PBGC that it has selected 25 participants to review for accuracy.
 Management is unaware of any potential material contingency related to plan termination.